jeremym148/whatsapp-web.js/docs/BUSINESS_ACCOUNT_DETECTION.md

 ## How it works

+There are two ways to detect if the authenticated user is a business account:

-When a user scans the QR code and authenticates, the library will check if the authenticated user is a business account and emit a `business_account_detected` event with a boolean value indicating whether the user is a business account or not.
+1. **Event-based detection**: When a user scans the QR code and authenticates, the library will check if the authenticated user is a business account and emit a `business_account_detected` event with a boolean value indicating whether the user is a business account or not.

+2. **Method-based detection**: You can call the `client.isBusiness()` method at any time after the client is ready to check if the authenticated user is a business account.

 ## Usage

+### Event-based detection

 ```javascript
 const { Client, LocalAuth } = require("whatsapp-web.js");